janetjoywilson/janetjoywilson.github.io/index.md

 #### {{ site.about }}

-Welcome to my website!

-My life is an open book.

 Dear reader,

-This is the place where I will share a variety of my passions with you:
+My life is an open book and this website is the place where I will share a variety of my passions with you:

 ### My [favourite books]({{ site.url }}/library/)